github/docs/README.md

 That's how you can easily become a member of the GitHub Documentation community. :sparkles:

-If you want to know more, or you're making a more complex contribution, check out [Getting Started with Contributing](/CONTRIBUTING.md).
+If you want to know more, or you're making a more complex contribution, check out [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## READMEs